SyncfusionExamples/How-to-export-windows-forms-data-grid-stacked-headers-with-different-back-color-in-excel-and-pdf/README.md

-# How-to-export-windows-forms-data-grid-stacked-headers-with-different-back-color-in-excel-and-pdf
-How to export the Windows Forms DataGrid StackedHeaders with different back color in Excel and PDF?

 # How to export the WinForms DataGrid StackedHeaders with different back color to Excel and PDF?

 ## About the sample